openebs/openebs/k8s/demo/mongodb/README.md

 cd openebs/k8s
 ```

 Apply the openebs-operator.yml on the Kubernetes cluster.
-This creates the maya api-server and openebs provisioner deployments.
+This creates the maya api-server and OpenEBS provisioner deployments.

 ```
 kubectl apply -f openebs-operator.yaml